cgwire/kitsu/docs/assignation/README.md

 You can now do the assignment.
 Click on the text input to see the list of available people.
 Click on a person's name to perform and select him.
-Then click on the confirmation button to complete the assignation.
+Then click on the confirmation button to complete the assignment.

 ![Selected people](../img/getting-started/select_people.png)